HEEM

 Gen AI for Virtual Staging

-User can also type in personalized inputs for their image results (ex. show a fully furnished or renovated room in X or Y style) and REimagine Home would regenerate the property photo accordingly.
+REimagine Home uses Gen AI to transform and recreate uploaded images of home interior and exterior spaces.
+Users type in personalized inputs for their image results (ex. show a fully furnished or renovated room in X or Y style) and REimagine Home would regenerate the property photo accordingly.
+For instance, the platform uses Gen AI to virtually furnish empty interiors, generate an already-finished space into an empty one, and customize interior features by selecting anywhere in the space and selecting new filters for them.

-1. Uses generative AI to fill empty interiors with realistic staging - Great for Property Managers staging their properties.
+1. REimagine Home uses generative AI to stage empty interiors - Great for Property Managers staging their properties.

 2. AI assisting in visualizing empty spaces - Great for previsualizing fully furnished properties into empty spaces for new Tenants.